-TIG welding, or gas tungsten arc welding, uses a non-consumable tungsten electrode and inert gas shielding to create a focused arc.
-You get precise heat control, clean welds, and no slag, which is why mechanics rely on it for thin panels, aluminum, stainless steel, and corrosion-resistant repairs.
-It’s ideal when distortion must stay low and joint quality must stay high.
-If you keep going, you’ll see how to choose rods and tune the process.
+TIG welding, also called gas tungsten arc welding, uses a non-consumable tungsten electrode and inert shielding gas to create a clean, focused arc.
+You choose TIG when you need precise heat control, low distortion, and strong weld quality on thin steel, aluminum, stainless steel, and corrosion-resistant repairs.

 What Is TIG Welding?

-TIG welding, or gas tungsten arc welding (GTAW), is a precision arc-welding process that uses a non-consumable tungsten electrode to generate heat and fuse the base metal with filler material as needed.
+TIG welding, or gas tungsten arc welding (GTAW), uses a non-consumable tungsten electrode to generate heat and fuse the base metal.
+You can add filler material by hand when the joint needs more metal.

 TIG welding offers accuracy, cleanliness, and an excellent finish for high-quality, precise welds.